Are You Thinking About Going Back to School as an Adult?

 Well, chances are, if you do go back to school you won’t be sitting in a classroom full of 18-year-olds.
-According to the National Center for Education Statistics, in 2014 there were about 12 million college students under age 25, and 8.2 million students 25 and older.
+According to the National Center for Education Statistics, in Fall 2020 expected enrollment is about 12.3 million college students under age 25, and 7.5 million students 25 and older.
 And those numbers are growing each year!

 And you’ll have many advantages over younger students anyway.